kmehltretter82/frama-c-linux/tests/crowbar/README.md

 # Crowbar tests

 This folder regroup some tests using the OCaml library Crowbar.
-To run these tests the environnement variable `CROWBAR` must be defined :
+To run these tests the environment variable `CROWBAR` must be defined :

 ```bash
 CROWBAR= dune test tests/crowbar